What does the beginning of your process look like?

 How do you know when a design is "finished"?

-While the cliche answer here is that designs are never "finished" (which is true, because they're constantly being iterated on).
-But screens need to be shipped at some point - so how do I know when they're ready?
-When a feature has been validated by users or the internal team and I feel confident about it, it's ready to go.
-After all, shipping is just the beginning of further testing - either way those screens are going to evolve.
-There's never a perfect time to ship something.
-Sometimes I can't get access to users to test.
-Sometimes a deadline is pushed up for investors.
-With so many factors that influence the product timeline, it's important to be both flexible and efficient.
+While it's true that designs are never truly "finished" since they're constantly iterated on, screens need to be shipped eventually.
+I know they're ready when the feature has been validated by users or the internal team and I feel confident about it.
+Shipping is just the start of further testing, as the screens will continue to evolve.
+There's never a perfect time to ship—sometimes I can't test with users, or deadlines get pushed up for investors.
+With so many variables, it's important to stay flexible and efficient.

 How do you incorporate user testing?